Violence and controversies during the George Floyd protests: June 3–30

-July–August
+July – August

 July 4: In Seattle, 24-year-old Summer Taylor died after being hit by a vehicle while protesting on Interstate 5.
 A second person also hit was in critical condition.
 A suspect was taken into custody a few hours later after the incident.

 July 5: In Indianapolis, 24-year old Jessica Doty Whitaker was killed after she, her fiancé, and two other friends got into an argument with another group of people regarding the Black Lives Matter movement.
 The argument between the two armed groups allegedly began when someone in Whitaker's group used a slang version of the "N-word."
 Whitaker responded to chants of "Black lives matter" by saying "all lives matter".
 Although her fiancé seemingly deescalated the situation, as the two groups were parting, Whitaker was shot and later died in the hospital.

-July 25: In Downtown Austin, 28-year old Garrett Foster was killed in a shooting at a Black Lives Matter protest.
+July 25: In Downtown Austin, 28-year old Garrett Foster was murdered by Daniel Perry, after Perry drove into a group of protesters at a Black Lives Matter protest.
 The incident happened around 9:52 p.m. near East Sixth Street and Congress Avenue, according to Austin-Travis County EMS.
 Police said initial reports indicate that Foster was carrying an AK-47 style rifle, and was pushing his fiancée's wheelchair moments before he was killed.
 Foster identified with the boogaloo movement and had expressed anti-racist, libertarian, and anti-police views in his Facebook posts.
 Witnesses on the ground reported a driver accelerating their vehicle into a crowd of people.
 The suspect then pulled out his own firearm and shot Foster.
 Foster was then taken to the hospital where he was pronounced dead.
 The driver accused of shooting Foster was brought in by police for questioning, and his handgun and car were secured for evidence.
 The driver was released pending further investigation.
 Two memorials to Foster were built in downtown Austin within 24 hours of his death.
 On July 28, one of the memorials was defaced by an unidentified person.

 August 29: In Portland, Oregon, Aaron J. Danielson was shot in the chest and killed on the night of August 29, amidst protests and riots in the city.
 Danielson wore a hat with the insignia of Patriot Prayer, a far-right group based in Vancouver, Washington that has clashed with protesters in the past.
 Michael Forest Reinoehl, responsible for the shooting, who was an anti-fascist activist and self-described supporter of antifa, writing "I am 100% ANTIFA all the way!" in an Instagram post in June, said in an Associated Press video interview earlier in the summer that he had provided security for other protesters.
-In a Vice News interview after the shooting and before being killed by the police.
-Reinohel clarified that "I am 100% anti-fascist.
+In a Vice News interview after the shooting and before being killed by the police, Reinohel clarified that "I am 100% anti-fascist.
 I'm not a member of Antifa.
 I'm not a member of anything", stating that he "had no choice" and acted in self-defense.